motzel/rust-bsor/README.md

 ## Known limitations

 The current version does not support replays that do not conform to the BL Open Replays specification saved by a very old version of the Beat Leader mod (incorrect utf8 string encoding).
+A failing test for this edge case has been added (ignored for now), will probably be implemented in version 0.3.0.

 ## Install